IHOXOHI/O_O/README.md

 # OO
 A secure boot, very simple, to all Micropython boards.
-The oo.py use the 'VCP+MCP' mode, so the file system could be mounted auto by a computer...
+The oo.py use the 'VCP+MCP' mode, so the file system could be mounted by a computer...
 In this case, the security depend too of the computer...
-The ooo.py use only the VCP mode, so the cost is no file system...
-Only screen software works to have acces to the board...
-So I have added a file with the basics screen commands to copy and view a file which coul be great to copy BEFORE on the board.
+The ooo.py use only the VCP mode, so the coast is no file system...
+As far I know, only screen or mpremote softwares works to have acces to the board (they don't reboot the board)...
+So, you can use too 'shells_commands.py' which contain basics commands to copy and view a file.
 On the pyboard, the 'safe mode' break this security...
 If someone has an advice on how disable this function...
 Thanks.